The Bayesian Geometry of Transformer Attention: Theoretical Framework: Cross-Entropy and Bayesian Inference

-Because every training sequence is generated from a freshly sampled $(T,E)$, the hypothesis space is massive and memorization is impossible.
+Because every training sequence is generated from a freshly sampled $(T,E)$, the hypothesis space is massive and memorization is computationally infeasible.
 The model must learn to (i) parse the header encoding $T$ and $E$, and (ii) implement a recursive Bayesian update.